marekhuckmann/giphy-nor/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `cy:open`

+Launches Cypress where you can select which e2e tests you want to run.

+### `cy:run`

+Runs all the e2e test in the headless mode.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the jest test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`